dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 Distributing a Mac Catalyst app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

 To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app outside the Mac App Store, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.
 A distribution provisioning profile contains an App ID and a developer ID application certificate.
 You'll need to create a developer ID application certificate to identify yourself or your organization, if you don't already have one.
-In addition, you'll need to create developer ID installer certificate to sign your app's installer package.
+In addition, you'll need to create a developer ID installer certificate to sign your app's installer package.

 The process for provisioning a .NET MAUI Mac Catalyst app for distribution outside the Mac App Store is as follows:

-1. Create a certificate signing request.
+1. Create two certificate signing requests.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
 1. Create a developer ID application certificate.
 For more information, see [Create a developer ID application certificate](#create-a-developer-id-application-certificate).
 1. Create a developer ID installer certificate.
 For more information, see [Create a developer ID installer certificate](#create-a-developer-id-installer-certificate).
 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).